HONORS AND AWARDS:

 EXCELLENCE IN COMMUNITY SERVICE

 In addition to its triumphs on the field, the Notre Dame softball program has made its mark in the greater South Bend community through various philanthropic endeavors.
 The Irish have received the Notre Dame Trophy Award, presented to a varsity athletics team exhibiting excellence in community service, five of the last six years, thanks primarily to the success of the program's Strikeout Cancer initiative.

-Established in 2011 in support of the Gumpf family after daughter Tatum was diagnosed with acute lymphoblastic leukemia in the summer of 2010, Notre Dame's Strikeout Cancer leukemia awareness campaign has raised more than $200,000 in its first six years of existence.
+Established in 2011 in support of the Gumpf family after daughter Tatum was diagnosed with acute lymphoblastic leukemia in the summer of 2010, Notre Dame's Strikeout Cancer leukemia awareness campaign has raised more than $200,000 in its first seven years of existence.
 All proceeds directly benefit South Bend's Memorial Children's Hospital and children throughout the state of Indiana who have been diagnosed with cancer.
 Tatum has been in remission since the fall of 2012, on the road to making a full recovery.